ADU Regulations in Los Angeles, California (2026)

 • Are there parking requirements for ADUs in Los Angeles?

-In Los Angeles, parking for ADUs is generally true.
+In Los Angeles, parking for ADUs is generally Often waived per state law; check local ordinance.
 California law often waives parking for ADUs within a half-mile of transit or in certain historic districts.
 Check with Los Angeles planning for your address.

 Check if your specific address qualifies